Gtomika/tframework-core/README.md

 * The `TFRAMEWORK_PROFILES` environment variable can be set to a comma separated list of profiles.
 * The `tframework.profiles` system property can be set to a comma separated list of profiles.
 * Command line arguments can be provided in the form of `tframework.profiles=profile1,profile2,...`.

+Profiles can activate property files and elements.

+For more details, see the [profiles document](./docs/profiles.md).

 ### Properties